Linux login with WSL

 This does not produce a GUI desktop view, but text commands like "layout", "cjob", "beamer", and "emacs" will pop up their usual graphics windows.
 You do not really need the lame Linux file view window, because you know commands like "cd" and "ls".
 And you are not a baby, so get over it.

-Consider running Layout CAD on your own computer, so that network speed will not be an issue.
-We have a site license (at Yale) so you can ask the local e-beam person for a license that you can use on your own PC.
+Consider running Klayout or Layout CAD on your own computer, so that network speed will not be an issue.

 Back to the list of tips